Russia vetoes U.N. resolution against Crimea referendum

 "This is a sad and remarkable moment," Samantha Power, the American ambassador to the United Nations, said after the vote by the 15-member Security Council.

-Thirteen countries voted in favour, Russia against and China abstained.
+Thirteen countries voted in favor, Russia against and China abstained.
 Russia and China are among the Security Council's five permanent, veto-holding members.

 "This annexation ... goes beyond Ukraine, it concerns us all," Gerard Araud, France's U.N. ambassador, said in a statement.
 "This veto must be seen as a defeat only for Russia."